 Jessica Yusaitis Pike, Senior Research Assistant

-Jessica works on the Center’s research team, serving as the primary research assistant on the Center’s research studies and evaluation grants.
+Jessica works on the Center’s research and evaluation team, serving as the senior research assistant on the Center’s numerous research studies.
 Jessica has several years of experience in PK-12 education research and evaluation and has examined such topics as 1:1 computing in classrooms, data-driven decision making, and teacher merit pay.
 Other interests include geographical shifts in educational access and television’s influence on youth development.
 Jessica has an M.A. in Communication and Education from Teachers College, Columbia University and a dual B.A. in Political Science and Television/Radio/Film from Syracuse University.

 Rita Sánchez, Professional Development Specialist